undpindia/dicra/analytics/sandbox/notebooks/SOC exploration/README.md

 The argument is that small increases of SOC over very large areas in agricultural and pastoral lands will significantly reduce atmospheric carbon dioxide.<br>
 SOC is crucial to soil health, fertility and ecosystem services, including food production – making its preservation and restoration essential for sustainable development.<br><br>

+## Download data:
+SOC data can be downloaded using script "SOC_Download.ipynb"

 ## Types of Soil Organic Carbon data

 ### Products: